 Don’t Forget the Finishing Touches

 The first step is to decide where your furniture will go.
-You’ll want to make sure that each area of the room has at least one piece of furniture.
-That way, You won’t have to search through a pile of old furniture to find the right piece.
+You’ll want to make sure that each area of the room has at least one piece of appliances.
+That way, You won’t have to search through a pile of old appointments to find the right piece.
 Once you’ve decided where your furniture will go.
 It’s important to make sure that your space is organized.
 Ready for it.
 There are a few things you can do to help with this:

 - Make a list of all of your furniture and determine where each item should go.
 This will help you plan out your space and make sure that everything is in its rightful place.

-- Use dividers or shelves to partition your room so that you have more space in which to organize your furniture.
+- Use dividers or shelves to partition your axil so that you have more space in which to organize your furniture.
 This will help you keep track of what’s where and make it easier to find what you’re looking for.

 - Place pictures or other items in strategic areas so that they’ll be easy to see and reach.
 This will help you arrange your furniture in a way that wedding guests can see and appreciate.
 More?